“Implementing” the GDPR – An update

 We have been tracking these national laws through Data Protected, a summary of data protection laws in 53 jurisdictions around the world.

-While a small number of Member States have already passed national law to help implement the GDOR, including Germany, Austria and Slovakia, the vast majority of Member States still only have draft legislation.
-A small number are not even at that stage.
+While many Member States have already passed national law to help implement the GDPR, a number of Member States still only have draft legislation.
+These include some significant jurisdictions such as Finland, Portugal and Spain.

 The map below provides an overview of progress so far.
 There are more details in this table.